Ready to start a business in Washington? We can help you form your dream business in just minutes.

 Once you settle on a name you may want to complete a Washington state Name Reservation form to reserve the name you want while you are working on your other documents.
 Once you fill out your LLC’s name reservation form, send it to the Washington Office of the Secretary of State, Corporations and Charities Division, 801 Capital Way South, Olympia, WA 98501-126 along with the appropriate filing fee.
-Or we can reserve it for you with our Business Name Reservation Service.

 If you have reserved your name, you will need to provide the reservation number on your Certificate of Formation.